Ariana Grande showed photos of her honeymoon in Amsterdam with her husband Dalton Gomez

 A few hours ago, Ariana posted on her Instagram rare footage of her husband from their exciting trip.
 Judging by the pictures, the lovers have a rather rich excursion program around the city: they have already managed to make a river walk along numerous canals, visit a village with windmills, take pictures there in giant galoshes and explore other local attractions.

-Recall that the first rumors about the romance of the singer and the realtor appeared in March last year: then attentive fans figured out the star’s boyfriend from the photo of his back in her story.
+We will remind, the first rumors about the romance of the singer and the realtor appeared in March last year: then attentive fans figured out the boyfriend of the star from the photo of his back in her story.
 In December, Dalton made Ariana a marriage proposal and presented a luxurious ring with a large diamond.
 In mid-May, the lovers played a secret wedding: the celebration took place in the house of the star in Montecito, and only relatives and friends were present.

 Photo